kevgo/multi-repo-tool/README.md

 This tool allows executing CLI commands in multiple Git repositories.

-### Starting a workflow

-Use
+### Available operations

-- [clone](documentation/clone.md) all repositoriess of a Github organization onto your local machine
+- [clone](documentation/clone.md) all repositories of a Github organization onto your local machine

 ### Dealing with failures

-Once a workflow steps fails, use one of these commands:
+If one of the executed commands fails, mrt stops execution and allows you to do one of these things:

 - [abort](documentation/abort.md) to stop the entire workflow
 - [retry](documentation/retry.md) to try the currently failed workflow command